Shopify/draggable/README.md

 look for an element with `.draggable-source` class.
 Default: `.draggable-source`

 **`handle {String}`**
-Specify a css selector for a handle element if you don't want to allow drag action on the entire element.
+Specify a `.css` selector for a handle element if you don't want to allow drag action on the entire element.
 Default: `null`

 **`delay {Number}`**
-If you want to delay a drag start you can specify delay in milliseconds.
+If you want to delay a `drag:start` you can specify delay in milliseconds.
 This can be useful for draggable elements within scrollable containers.
 Default: `0`

 **`native {Boolean}`**